tinyplex/tinybase/site/guides/1_the_basics/4_reading_from_stores.md

 // -> ['species']
 ```

+There is also the getSortedRowIds method that lets you get the Ids sorted by a
+specific Cell Id.

 Again, the return types of these methods are by value, not by reference.
 So if
 you manipulate the returned array, the Store is not updated: